UE4SS/UE4SS/Guides/FullInstallationGuide.md

 ---

-### Method #2

-⚠ Using method #2 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game working directory`.

-If you don't want to bother with a global installation directory then the most straight forward way to install UE4SS is to just drop all the necessary files in `<game executable directory>`.

-Now all you need to do is start your game and point your injector of choice to `<game executable directory>/ue4ss.dll`.

----

 ## Last but not least...

-The preferred way to install UE4SS is method #1 because it will allow you to collect all your UE4SS related stuff in the same place for easy access and it will also allow you to use the same dll for all games.

-If you keep a copy of `UE4SS-settings.ini` inside the `root directory` then this file will act as a default for all the games that don't have a `working directory` as long as you still point your injector to the `root directory`.
+If you use method #3, if you keep a copy of `UE4SS-settings.ini` inside the `root directory` then this file will act as a default for all the games that don't have a `working directory` as long as you still point your injector to the `root directory`.
-This way you can use method #2 for most of your games and at the same time you can use method #1 for other games if method #2 is problematic for you.
+This way you can use method #3 for most of your games and at the same time you can use method #2 for other games if method #3 is problematic for you.